madeline-scyphers/boa/docs/user_guide/package_overview.rst

 ################

-There are 2 core components to running boa, configuration, a model wrapper.
+There are two core components to using boa: a configuration file, and a model wrapper.
 Each are detailed below.

 *****************************
 Creating a configuration File